kimio-kosaka/Moddable_fun/Installer/mac/README.md

 * inst_moddable-sdk_mac : Host tool and ESP32 dev.environment installer
 * inst_moddable-esp_mac : ESP8288 dev.environment installer

-This shell script is required "wget" command. <br />
+This shell script is required "xcode" and "wget" <br />
-If you didn't install it yet then you must install it as below.
+If you didn't install these yet then ...

+* xcode: Get it at [App Store](https://www.apple.com/us/search/xcode)
+* wget: Install it as follow
  ```
 $ brew install wget
  ```

 #### How to use.
 1. Prepare the password file "passwd.sudo" in the same directory as "inst_moddable-sdk_mac" file
 1. Write the password of sudo-command into "passwd.sudo" file